What You Need to Know to Start Day Trading

 Consider all these questions before investing a lot of time or money in learning to day trade.

 While you are practicing and developing strategies, choose a broker.
 This may be the same broker you open a demo account with, or it may be another.
 Choosing your broker is the biggest "trade" you will make because you are trusting them with all of your capital.
-Balance great execution with customer service, reputation, and competitive fees.
+Look for a broker who balances great execution with customer service, reputation, and competitive fees.